jeff-eng/campfirecoffeepractice/README.md

 I will be changing some of aspects such as the data to make this project slightly different but as a whole the same in principle.

 2/12/2016
-- Creating object literals with methods
+- Creating object literals of each location with properties and methods that calculate the hourly data.